 You agree that any dispute arising from or relating to this Agreement will be heard solely by a court of competent jurisdiction in the State of Massachusetts.
 Specifically, where the subject matter of a dispute is eligible for it, you agree that any disputes will be heard solely within the lowest court of competent jurisdiction in the State of Massachusetts (Small Claims Court).
 If a dispute claims multiple claims and one or more of those claims would be eligible to be heard by the Small Claims Court, you agree not to bring the other claims against us and to instead proceed within the Small Claims Court.
 If you would be entitled in a dispute to an amount exceeding the monetary jurisdiction of the Small Claims Court, you agree to waive your right to collect any damages in excess of the monetary jurisdiction and instead still bring your claim within the Small Claims Court.
 You agree that if a dispute is eligible to be heard in Small Claims Court but you would be entitled to an additional or alternative remedy in a higher court, such as injunctive relief, you will waive your right to that remedy and still bring the dispute within the Small Claims Court.
 If you bring a dispute in a manner other than in accordance with this section, you agree that we may move to have it dismissed, and that you will be responsible for our reasonable attorneys’ fees, court costs, and disbursements in doing so.
 You agree that the unsuccessful party in any dispute arising from or relating to this Agreement will be responsible for the reimbursement of the successful party’s reasonable attorneys’ fees, court costs, and disbursements.
 If you conduct a chargeback rather than using our Forum of Dispute procedure described above, LogRocket will be entitled to recover the full amount of the chargeback, as well as any of its fees, disbursements, or other costs or expenses involved in recovering that amount.

 Any notice under this Agreement must be given in writing.
 LogRocket may provide notice to you via email or through your account.
 LogRocket’s notices to you will be deemed given upon the first business day after we send it.
-You may provide notice to us by post to LogRocket, Inc., 101 Main Street, Cambridge, MA 02142, Attn: Legal.
+You may provide notice to us by post to LogRocket, Inc., [__], Attn: Legal.
 Your notices to us will be deemed given upon our receipt.

 Customer agrees that it will not assign this Agreement without the prior written consent of LogRocket.
 LogRocket may assign our rights and obligations under this Agreement (in whole or in part) without your consent.
 Any attempted assignment in violation of this Section will be void.

 18.1.
 Publicity.
-We may identify you as an LogRocket customer in our promotional materials.
+You hereby grant us permission to identify you as an LogRocket customer in our promotional materials, including through the use of your logo (which use will be in accordance with any trademark guidelines to the extent you provide them to us from time to time).
 You may request that we stop doing so by submitting an email to [email protected] at any time.
 Please note that it may take us up to 14 days to process your request.

 18.2.
 No Third Party Beneficiaries.
 This Agreement will be binding upon and inure solely to the benefit of the parties.
 The parties intend that there will be no third party beneficiaries under this Agreement, and that no person or entity, except the parties, will have any rights or remedies under this Agreement, including the right to bring any action on account of its breach or in any relation to it whether in contract, in tort, or otherwise.